-Live by the prototype.
 Early on I realized that a significant portion of my training material was able to be repurposed as a prototype for a potential project or integration.
 Prototypes are an excellent balance of teasing the possibilities without being overwhelming.
 Once a customer sees what can be done and decides that it brings value, then they’ll make the “build or teach” decision for you.

-Give them options.
 There’s something empowering about being given choices, it’s fundamental to free will.
 Having the skills to both guide the customer or build for them means a more holistic assessment of customer needs.
 Having the freedom to choose symbolizes a reclamation of power, which is beneficial to maintaining a healthy customer relationship.

-Don’t default to the project mindset.
 I’m a tinkerer by nature.
 I like to build, I like to be creative.
 The temptation to “do it myself” is magnified when you could potentially bring in revenue in the process, but will the short-term win lead to long-term success?
 It’s easy to start feeling indispensable to your customers, but remember that you’re the surfboard and not the wave.
 Your role is to empower the customer and remove obstacles, but when the customer is helpless without you then all you did was create an obstacle.

-Be the voice of reason.
 It’s just as easy to get caught up in the wave when the customer’s aiming for the stars.
 An imaginative customer who leans on your expertise is a Solution Engineer’s wet dream, but resist the temptation to overindulge them.
 You’re here to make them successful, not stoke the flames of your ambition.
 Communicate the importance of building momentum and garnering insights through iteration.

-Transparency is the best policy.
 Minimizing churn is a key result of effective Customer Success.
 In my experience, nothing speaks to stickiness more than trust.
 Being able to advocate across multiple dimensions for a customer cannot be understated.
 The decision to teach or build should be made with the customer, not for the customer.
 Keep them informed of your thought process.
 You aren’t being scattered, you’re demonstrating that you care enough to deliberate.